 During advance registration your course requests are being collected.
 Courses are not scheduled until the advance registration period is over.
 Your chance of being placed in a course is not affected by when you enter your requests; however, we suggest that you not wait until the deadline to enter your requests.

-Spring 2015 advance registration is open October 27 through November 9.
+Fall 2015 advance registration is open June 22 through July 17.

 You will be notified by the Registrar’s Office when your course schedule is available on Penn InTouch.
 While reviewing your courses we ask that you please update your address information (permanent and or local address) in Penn InTouch.